KAndQ/pure-webgl-game-UP/README.md

 # pure-webgl-game-UP

-This is a practice program.
-Use React + Webgl.
+This is a practice program, use PURE webgl.
+No game engine.

 -   [x] Use PC Play
 -   [ ] Mobile phone not supported